mayalevy/CENA/README.md

 ```
 ## Running CENA

-The required input data for CENA should be the cell space (usually obtained using a dimension reduction), a gene expression matrix (genes X cells) and a phenotype vector that we want to find association with.
+The required input data parameters for CENA are:
+A single cell gene expression matrix (genes X cells), a meta-data vector that we want to find association with, a 2-dim cell space (usually obtained using a dimension reduction), and the resolution parameter of the Leiden algorithm.
 ### The main function of the package:
 ```
 CENA(geneExpressionDataMatrix, phenotypeData, cellSpace, resolution_parameter, no_cores = NULL, k1 = NULL, k2 = 10, Tw = 30, genesToRun = row.names(geneExpressionDataMatrix), python_path = NULL)
 ```
 By changing the parameters of CENA function, the user may improve the results and the performance of the algorithm.
 * **resolution_parameter** is the resolution parameter of the community detection algorithm Leiden which is responsible for more communities.
 Cutoff as desired; Higher values provide smaller clusters.
 * **k1, k2** are responsible of the initial graph building, and hence for the connectivity of the graph and to the number of its edges. k1 should be kept relatively small.
-Default value of k1 is 1% of the cells.
-When running many genes, for leverage the running time, the user may take a rather small k2 for initial run which will take a sample of the whole graph, and then, for the more interesting genes choose a higher k2, which may take more time but will be more reliable. k2 have relatively small effect on results.
+Default value of k1 is 1% of the cells. k2 was shown to have a relatively small effect on results.
+Therefore, to improve running times, the user may reduce the level of k2 for an initial run, and then, choose a higher k2 only for a genes with a good association with the meta-data.
+Increasing the k2 parameter should slightly improve the robustness of the results.
 Default value of k2 is 10.
-* **Tw** is the cluster size that the user wants to discover.
+* **Tw** is the subset size cutoff.
 Cutoff as desired; high values filter out small subsets.
-Default value is 30
+Default value is 30.
 * **python_path** in case of not using the default python, you should specify the location of python by this parameter.

 A full description of the parameters and return values can be found in the help page of the package.